realmariusconstantin/TUSBinRIght-/README.md

 1. Place the **backend branch** into your **htdocs** directory (e.g., XAMPP).
 2. Open the `.env` file and update your database credentials if required.
 3. Import the SQL dump:
+   tusbinright_new.sql, this will create the tables and populate the required data structure.

 ## Frontend Setup (Branch: `master`)
 You can run the frontend anywhere, but **htdocs is recommended**.

 1. Open the frontend folder
-2. Install dependencies:
+2. Install dependencies: npm install
-3. Run the app:
+3. Run the app: npm run dev

 ## Recommended Login (Admin Access)
 **Email:** `k00294842@student.tus.ie`